If you have additional questions,

 When can I shampoo my hair after getting a GinaCurl?

 You may think your service is complete once you leave the salon, but the procedure is not over.
 The hair still needs to absorb oxygen and will do so naturally through air oxidation.
 You are required to shampoo, condition and comb through your hair three days after your GinaCurl.
 If you get your GinaCurl on Monday, then you must wash it on Thursday.
-It doesn’t mind what time of day.
+It doesn’t matter what time of day.
 Although, we do not recommend ever sleeping with wet hair.

 Can I flat iron my hair after getting a GinaCurl?

 No, we don’t recommend direct heat.
 You can roller set, do twist outs, rods sets, braid outs.
 Keep in mind direct heat can cause natural hair to become heat damaged and straighten the hair so it can absolutely do the same to your GinaCurl.
-Also, you decide to go against our recommendation and use direct heat, you may not notice any heat damage but when we go in and service your retouch the bonds may have become broken and your ends will become limp and not hold a curl.
+Also, if you decide to go against our recommendation and use direct heat, you may not notice any heat damage, but when we go in and service your retouch the bonds may have become broken and your ends will become limp and not hold a curl.
 If this happens there is not way to restore the damage and recurl those ends.